India: Abuse of Dominance

-Similarly, in In Re M/s ESYS Information Technologies Pvt Ltd and Intel Corporation (Intel Inc) & Ors,15 in addition to the market shares of Intel, the CCI’s assessment of Intel’s dominance was based on other relevant factors such as the consumer preference owing to the brand name, the existence of strong entry barriers in the relevant market, the significant intellectual property rights of Intel and the scale and scope enjoyed by Intel.
+Similarly, in In Re M/s ESYS Information Technologies Pvt Ltd and Intel Corporation (Intel Inc) & Ors,16 in addition to the market shares of Intel, the CCI’s assessment of Intel’s dominance was based on other relevant factors, such as consumer preference owing to the brand name, the existence of strong entry barriers in the relevant market, the significant intellectual property rights of Intel and the scale and scope enjoyed by Intel.

 Assessment of abusive conduct

-In relation to the assessment of abusive conduct, the CCI’s scrutiny is limited to the statutory provisions under section 4 of the Act which enlists a number of practices that are considered to be abusive (if such practices are conducted by a dominant enterprise).
-The practices enlisted under section 4 can be broadly divided into two separate kinds of abuses: exclusionary abuses, which include practices of the dominant entity, having the effect of excluding other players in the relevant market; and exploitative abuses, which include practices of the dominant entity which tend to exploit the dominant entity’s position by imposing unfair or discriminatory restrictions on other players and consumers in the market.
+In relation to the assessment of abusive conduct, the CCI’s scrutiny is limited to the statutory provisions under section 4 of the Act, which lists a number of practices that are considered to be abusive (if such practices are conducted by a dominant enterprise).
+The practices listed under section 4 can be broadly divided into two separate kinds of abuses: exclusionary abuses, which include practices of the dominant entity having the effect of excluding other players in the relevant market; and exploitative abuses, which include practices of the dominant entity that tend to exploit their position by imposing unfair or discriminatory restrictions on other players and consumers in the market.

 Penalties and sanctions

 The CCI has the power to impose the highest economic penalties in India.
-In case of contravention of section 4 of the Act, the CCI is empowered to levy a penalty of up to 10 per cent of the average turnover of the enterprise for the preceding three financial years18 or direct the division of a dominant enterprise.
-However, as there are no guidelines issued by the CCI in relation to the determination of penalties, the CCI currently has absolute discretion in relation the imposition of a penalty and there are no guidelines to assist in the determination of the quantum of penalty.
+In case of contravention of section 4 of the Act, the CCI is empowered to levy a penalty of up to 10 per cent of the average turnover of the enterprise for the preceding three financial years19 or direct the division of a dominant enterprise.
+However, as there are no guidelines issued by the CCI in relation to the determination of penalties, the CCI currently has absolute discretion in relation to the imposition of a penalty, and there are no guidelines to assist in the determination of the quantum of penalty.
 Additionally, in most cases there is absence of coherent justification for the penalties imposed.
-For instance, in the Auto Parts case, all the OEMs were fined the same percentage quantum, despite differences in conduct, which ought to have been considered as a mitigant.
+For instance, in the Auto Parts case, all the OEMs were fined the same percentage quantum, despite differences in conduct that ought to have been considered as a mitigant.